 Employment services policy and delivery is constantly in flux.
 The sector is persistently subject to design, redesign, regulation and reregulation in Australia and elsewhere.
 The employment services sector needs dedicated, independent, reliable research that can inform policy design and provide both government and providers with evidence of best practice.

-The University of Melbourne has a long-standing research program on the reform of employment services which began in 1998.
-Our research in this field continues with the latest Australian Research Council (ARC) Linkage project, From Entitlement to Experiment: The new governance of welfare-to-work.
+The University of Melbourne has a long-standing research program on the reform of employment services which began in 1998 - Getting Welfare to Work: Research on Employment Services.
+Our research in this field continues with the latest Australian Research Council (ARC) Linkage project, Entitlement to Experiment: The new governance of welfare-to-work.
 The project aims to model and explain two organisational dynamics underlying major changes to contemporary welfare states: the shift towards governance driven by performance and the problematic way changes 'from above' seek to stimulate real service delivery change.

 Important organisational dynamics are generating major changes to contemporary welfare states.
 The first is the shift towards governance driven by performance; a world of metadata matched by a new economy of incentives.
 The second is experimentation, new markets and the problematic way changes 'from above' seek to stimulate real service delivery change at street level.
 This increasingly involves international agencies and global knowledge transfer.
 We aim to model and explain these dynamics using a multidimensional framework and a mix of surveys and field visits, to assist agencies wishing to innovate in order to help those most in need.
 The research continues to focus on street level governance, and will be undertaking case studies to assist agencies wishing to innovate in order to help those most in need.